 ICES consider four of the key commercial stocks to be in a good condition; those of anglerfish, hake, megrim and saithe.
-Megrim biomass has been well above MSY since 2005 with fishing mortality well below Fmsy since 2000.
+Megrim biomass has been well above maximum sustainable yield (MSY) since 2005 with fishing mortality well below fishing maximum sustainable yield (FMSY) since 2000.
 Hake has undertaken a population explosion in recent years, expanding significantly in numbers into the northern North Sea.
-Consequently, spawning stock biomass is currently much higher than MSY trigger (see Table 1 for details on anglerfish and saithe stocks).
+Consequently, spawning stock biomass is currently much higher than MSY trigger (see Table 8 for details on anglerfish and saithe stocks).

 The state of fish stocks in the North Sea that are not considered widely distributed is mixed.
-Cod biomass has seen a revival in recent years, with the SSB estimated to have increased to a point where it is now considered to be at sustainable levels.
+Cod biomass has seen a revival in recent years, with the spawning stock biomass (SSB) estimated to have increased to a point where it is now considered to be at sustainable levels.
 Ling has also shown positive trends in terms of stock size.
-In contrast, whiting spawning stock biomass in recent years has been estimated to be at lower levels than in the past (see Table 1 for more details on these priority species).
+In contrast, whiting SSB in recent years has been estimated to be at lower levels than in the past (see Table 8 for more details on these priority species).

 A number of important demersal fish species around Shetland are not included as priority marine features, including haddock, lemon sole and plaice.
 Haddock stock has seen below average recruitment since 2000 and the SSB has fluctuated above the MSY trigger level until 2015 when it dropped below the trigger level.
 The state of the lemon sole stock is uncertain and the species is managed under the precautionary approach, as advised by ICES.
 The stock size index indicates that the lemon sole population has fluctuated around the same average for many years now, but catches have decreased in recent years.
 The plaice stock is considered to be in a healthy state, with SSB on the increase since 2006 and well above the MSY trigger level.
-Fishing mortality has also been decreasing dramatically in recent years and is now below Fmsy.
+Fishing mortality has also been decreasing dramatically in recent years and is now below FMSY.